christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 The automatical parsing is convenient for interactive usage, but if you’re writing an API wrapper, it’s best to parse the text or raw content yourself and check it is as you expect.

 Let's try to query the API from aplhavantage to get the current quote for the stock of Wirecard (Ticker WDI.DE).
-To do so, take a look at the <a href="https://www.alphavantage.co/documentation/" target="_blank">documentation</a> and go to Quote Endpoint and take a look at the Examples.
-It seems to get the quote for Apple, we just have to replace the Ticker IBM with WDI.DE:
+To do so, take a look at the <a href="https://www.alphavantage.co/documentation/" target="_blank">documentation</a> and go to the section Quote Endpoint and take a look at the Examples.
+The examples demonstrate how to query information for IBM (symbol=IBM).
+In order to get the quote for another company, we just have to replace the symbol with another stock ticker (WDI.DE in our case):

 <section class="hide">
 <pre><code class="r">resp <- GET('https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=WDI.DE')